 About the vSphere Trust Authority Roles and the TrustedAdmins Group

 vSphere Trust Authority operations require a user that is a member of the TrustedAdmins group.
 This user is called the Trust Authority administrator. vSphere administrators must either add themselves to the TrustedAdmins group or add other users to the group to gain the Trusted Infrastructure administrator role.
 The Trusted Infrastructure administrator role is necessary for vCenter Server authorization.
 The TrustedAdmins group is necessary for authentication on the ESXi hosts that are part of the Trusted Infrastructure.
-The vCenter Server permissions are not propagated to the ESXi hosts.
-Only members of the TrustedAdmins group are granted privileges on the ESXi hosts.
+Users with the privilege on ESXi hosts can manage the Trusted Cluster.
+The vCenter Server permissions are not propagated to the Trust Authority hosts, only to the Trusted Hosts.
+Only members of the TrustedAdmins group are granted privileges on the Trust Authority hosts.
 Group membership is verified on the ESXi host itself.

 After vSphere Trust Authority is enabled, Trust Authority administrators can assign trusted key providers to Trusted Hosts.
 Those Trusted Hosts can then use the trusted key providers to perform cryptographic tasks.